IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 > - ...
 {: .objective}

-Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text
+In this section, you will learn how to load a csv file as an array and also how to manipulate this array, including slicing of an array, operations using arrays etc. We are going to use a realistic dataset for arthritis inflammation.
+We are studying inflammation in patients who have been given a new treatment for arthritis, and need to analyze the first dozen data sets of their daily inflammation.
+The data sets are stored in comma-separated values (CSV) format, where each row holds information for a single patient, and the columns represent successive days.

 # Packages in Julia

 Most of the times, Julia doesn't have built-in functions for more advanced things, such as plotting, data manipulation etc. However, it has more than 1700 registered packages, which are libraries that contain functions.
 Please find a full list of all the available packages in Julia in the following link: https://pkg.julialang.org/

-The first time you use a package on a given Julia installation, you need to explicitly add it:
+The first time you use a package on a given Julia installation, you need to explicitly add it (install it) using the **Pkg.add()** command:
 ```python
 Pkg.add("package_name")
 ```
 {: .source}

-Every time you use Julia (start a new session at the REPL, or open a notebook for the first time, for example), you load the package with the using keyword
+Every time you use Julia (start a new session or open a notebook for the first time), you have to load the packages you are going to use:
 ```python
 using package_name
 ```
 {: .source}

-In our tutorial, we will start using some packages, namely "CSV" and "Dataframes" to load a csv file and the "Plots" package for our plotting.
+In our tutorial, we will use two packages, namely "CSV" and "Dataframes" to load a csv file and the "Plots" package for our plotting.

 ```python
 using CSV